-ECUADOR ENDANGERED is the name of one of RIC’s main campaigns – to rescind nearly 2 million Has of mining concessions secretly handed out on protected forests and indigenous territories in Ecuador covering some of the most biodiverse landscapes on Earth.
+ECUADOR ENDANGERED is the name of RIC’s main campaign – to rescind nearly 2 million Has of mining concessions secretly handed out on protected forests and indigenous territories in Ecuador covering some of the most biodiverse landscapes on Earth.

 AUGUST 5 2018 This could be the game-changer we’ve been waiting for.
 A court in the Azuay Province of Ecuador has rejected the Government’s appeal and the Chinese-owned Rio Blanco gold mine has been stopped!
 See the excellent article about this issue written last week before this historic decision.

 JULY 16 2018 - Important article on the economic damage caused by the mining industry, written by Alberto Acosta Ecuadorian economist former Minister of Energy and Mines.
 Former president of the Constituent Assembly.
 Former candidate for the Presidency of the Republic of Ecuador.
 ENGLISH.....
 ESPAÑOL.